wensmanhester/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, maintainable code first.
 Optimize only when necessary, after profiling and identifying actual bottlenecks.
 Remember that clarity and simplicity often lead to better performance in the long run."

 This quote by computer scientist Donald Knuth reminds us that striving to optimize code before it's necessary can lead to overly complex solutions and potential bugs.
 It's more efficient to write clear, straightforward code initially and then fine-tune for performance where data shows it's needed.

+# 2024-01-15
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Steve Jobs

+In programming, this translates to writing clean, readable, and maintainable code.
+It's about choosing the right abstractions, minimizing complexity, and avoiding unnecessary features or overly clever solutions.
+Remember that you write code not only for computers but also for humans to read and understand.
+Optimize for clarity and robustness; it leads to fewer bugs, easier collaboration, and more scalable projects over time.
+So strive to keep your code simple, even as you tackle complex problems.